Wojciech Rodek

 Wojciech Rodek is a Polish conductor.
-He is artistic director of the Lublin Philharmonic in Lublin, the ninth largest city in Poland.
+He is artistic director of the Lublin Philharmonic in Lublin.

+Biography

 Rodek was born in 1977 in Brzeg, Poland.
 He began studying piano at the age of 8.
-Rodek studied conducting from 1998 to 2003 at the Music Academy in Wroclaw, Poland.
+Rodek studied conducting from 1998 to 2003 at the Music Academy in Wrocław, Poland.

-In 2005 he won the competition for the position of Assistant Conductor of the National Philharmonic Orchestra in Warsaw.
+In 2005, he won the competition for the position of Assistant Conductor of the National Philharmonic Orchestra in Warsaw.
 Since then, he has worked with the National Philharmonic Orchestra, the Polish National Radio Symphony Orchestra in Katowice, and the Sinfonia Varsovia.

 He is a regular guest conductor, conducting opera orchestras in major concert halls of Europe.

 In December, 2011, Wojciech Rodek was appointed artistic director of the Lublin Philharmonic.
 "Rodek is one of two or three most talented conductors of the younger generation" said John Sek, chief executive of the Philharmonic.